craftcms/element-api/README.md

 'cache' => 'PT1M', // one minute
 ```

-### Dynamic URL Patterns and Endpoint Configurations
+### Dynamic URL Patterns

 URL patterns can contain dynamic subpatterns in the format of `<subpatternName:regex>`, where `subpatternName` is the name of the subpattern, and `regex` is a valid regular expression.
 For example, the URL pattern “`news/<entryId:\d+>.json`” will match URLs like `news/100.json`.
 You can also use the tokens `{handle}` and `{slug}` within your regular expression, which will be replaced with the appropriate regex patterns for matching handles and  element slugs.

-Endpoint configurations can also be dynamic, by using a function instead of an array.
-If you do this, the function should return an array of configuration settings.
-Any subpattern matches in the URL pattern will be mapped to the function’s arguments.
-For example, if a URL pattern contains an `entryId` subpattern, and the endpoint configuration is a function with an `$entryId` argument, then whatever matches the URL subpattern will be passed to that function argument.
-This makes it easy to modify the resulting endpoint configuration based on the URL subpattern matches.
+Any subpattern matches in the URL pattern will be mapped to the endpoint config function’s arguments.
+For example, if a URL pattern contains an `entryId` subpattern, then you can add an `$entryId` argument to your endpoint config function, and whatever matches the URL subpattern will be passed to `$entryId`.

 ```php
 'news/<entryId:\d+>.json' => function($entryId) {